MinecraftForge/MinecraftForge/install/README-MinecraftForge.txt

 extracted files.

 You should use freshly downloaded jars, add NOTHING to the jars, ModLoader is no longer needed.
-Both client and server should be 100% clean.
+Both client and server are required and should be 100% clean.

-You also need to install the FernFlower decompiler, you can download it at http://goo.gl/PnJHp.
+It comes with MCP 7.2a+, but if you do not have it, you need to install the FernFlower decompiler, you can download it at http://goo.gl/PnJHp.
 Extract fernflower.jar into your MCP's runtime/bin folder.

 Now just start the install.cmd/.sh, MCForge will install itself into the proper locations and copy all needed files, as well as modifying the needed baseclasses.